Thank you for reading our post, please rate this article at the end.

 Looping back to the original question, does bass bite after it rains?
 You might know more than you wanted, but you can answer the question with a firm yes.
 The next step is to get yourself out onto the water, scout out your favorite watering hole, and pray for some rain so you can take advantage of your new knowledge.
 We look forward to hearing about your monster catches.

 In general, bass fishing can be good after a rainstorm because the rain can cause runoff into the water, bringing new nutrients and food for the fish.
-Rain can also lower the water temperature, which can cause the fish to become more active and, therefore, more likely to bite.
+Rain can also lower water temperature, making the fish more active and more likely to bite.

-However, there are also some potential downsides to fishing after a rainstorm.
-Heavy rain can cause the water to become murky and muddy, making it more difficult for the fish to see your bait.
+However, there are downsides to fishing after a rainstorm.
+Heavy rain can make the water murky and muddy, making it harder for the fish to see your bait.
 Additionally, a sudden drop in barometric pressure after a storm can make the fish more lethargic and less likely to bite.

 While bass fishing after a rainstorm can be a good opportunity to catch fish, it’s important to consider the specific conditions where you plan to fish and adjust your approach accordingly.